Major insurer scraps free windscreen replacements, others could follow

 "While we have seen extreme cases where windscreen repair claims can reach this level, it is rare as they are typically in the very latest models and vehicles retailing at more than $100,000.

-"Putting this in perspective, the average age of the four million vehicles in New Zealand's fleet is over 14 years - and you can pick up a standard windscreen for an older model for under $200," she said.
+"Putting this in perspective, the average age of the four million vehicles in New Zealand's fleet is more than 14 years - and you can pick up a standard windscreen for an older model for less than $200," she said.

-She said there is a concern that the policy could spread to other insurers in the near future.
+She said there is concern that the policy could be taken up by other insurers in the near future.

-"Consumers need to make sure they speak to their broker and read the policy fine print when they next renew their insurance and consider shopping around for the best coverage package that suits them," she said.
+"Consumers need to make sure they speak to their broker and read the policy fine print when they next renew their insurance, and should consider shopping around for the best coverage package that suits them," she said.